 Each workstream brings together 16-20 individuals, which is broad enough to ensure a comprehensive overview, while small enough to be workable.

 The mandate duration and meeting cadence are subject to collective needs and decisions.
 However, the preliminary anticipated commitment is three to four (3-4) hours per quarter, and the meetings are designed as virtual workshops requiring active participation.

-The first meeting will take place online in the first quarter of 2023.
+The first meeting took place online in the first quarter of 2023.

 1) Nancy Lee Peluso & Jesse Ribot (2020) Postscript: A Theory of Access Revisited, Society & Natural Resources, 33:2, 300-306, DOI: 10.1080/08941920.2019.1709929